2022 California Housing Legislation Highlights

 Creating Regional Affordable Housing Agencies in Southern California

 SB 679 (Kamlager) Los Angeles County.
-Passed Senate 29–7
+Signed into law by the Governor.

 SB 1105 (Hueso) San Diego County.
-Passed Senate 27–7
+Passed Senate 27–7.
+Held in Assembly committee

 SB 1177 (Portantino) Burbank, Glendale, Pasadena.
-Passed Senate 33–0
+Signed into law by Governor on August 22, 2022

 SB 1344 (Rubio) San Gabriel Valley.
 Inactive.
 Held in Committee